 I offer a combination of verbal and arts therapy techniques to creatively explore issues ranging from anxiety, depression, anger, loss and bereavement, trauma to low self esteem and confidence issues.
 I may invite those who work with me to explore more creatively when they feel comfortable to do so.
 There is no pressure to work in this way, nor is there any need for a client to “be good at” or “be experienced” in arts or performing arts.
 I invite clients to have choice in the way we work together, that feels safe and comfortable for them.
 Together we can create a way to work that feels right for you.

 I’m a strong advocate of everyone’s ability to act and the healing potential creative art therapy offers.
-I believe this can support individuals to understand and reflect on their own experiences in a safe space.
+I also believe this can support individuals to understand and reflect on their own experiences in a safe space.
 Therefore an approach that can help people heal and grow, gaining a better understanding of themselves, their lives and relationships and make positive changes.

 My role is to facilitate your inner journey to health, vitality and well being.